-The lack of blood flow we are interested in is in the microcirculation caused by too high a pressure in the involved tissues; blood travels from a higher pressure area to a lower one.
+The lack of blood flow we are interested in is in the microcirculation caused by high pressure in the involved tissues since blood travels from a higher pressured area to a lower one.
 If the tissue pressure approaches that of systole in the local capillaries, then circulation is compromised.

 Every patient is different and therefore, no two tests are really the same.
 Testing results vary in three main ways: they may have no effect, they may result in a positive sign after only one session, or they may lead to other tests.
 It should go without saying, if the test causes or increases symptoms, it’s a red flag and the patient should be re-assessed.

 Procedures often elicit a response from the patient leading the therapist to perform another test, then another, and so on.
-In these cases the assessment can be made, but not on the initial visit. it may take weeks until a definitive response is found.
+In these cases, the assessment can be made but not on the initial visit and it may take weeks until a definitive response is found.

-If the testing has a positive outcome, the finding will be: the disability is due to a lack of blood flow in the area of complaint.
+If the testing has a positive outcome, the finding will then suggest that the disability is due to a lack of blood flow and an increased fluid pressure in the area of complaint.

-The tissues most often affected are the nerves along with their associated connective tissue.
-The procedures could therefore be referred to neurological tests.
+The most often affected tissues are the nerves along with their associated connective tissues.
+The procedures could therefore be referred to as neurological tests.

-This pathophysiology is often seen in chronic conditions.
-Because it is the nerves that are involved, almost any part of the body can be affected.
-Even tissues that are not normally innervated, may become so after injury.
+This pathophysiology is often seen in chronic conditions as it is in the nerves that are involved and almost any part of the body can be affected.
+Even tissues that are not normally innervated may become so after an injury.
 The inflammatory stage of healing involves angiogenesis and neurogenesis.
-Common sites of involvement include tendons, ligaments, joint capsuls, discs (endplates), intervertebral foramen, fascia and muscle, bone, large nerves and blood vessels.
+Common sites of involvement include tendons, ligaments, joint capsule, discs (endplates), intervertebral foramen, fascia and muscle, bone, large nerves and blood vessels.
+See the example below.

 The same pathophysiology may also result in inflammatory conditions.
-Through homeostasis the body will try to get blood into the hypoxic area through several mechanisms and also shift the metabolism of the affected cells to be more anerobic.
-The resulting adaptive changes may be exaggerated and may end in inflammation.
+Through homeostasis, the body will try to get blood into the hypoxic area through several mechanisms and also shift the metabolism of the affected cells to be more anerobic.
+The resulting adaptive changes may be exaggerated and end in inflammation.

 It is interesting that these procedures are very similar to those that have existed in various cultures for thousands of years.